 Our top attractions for a Peak District weekend away, are the roads.
 Whether you’re after driving roads that let you put your car to the test or scenic routes that allow you to cruise along and take in the natural beauty of the area, you’ll find it in the Peak District.
 There also plenty of roads that offer both, combining a driving thrill with stunning scenery and some great places for a pit stop along the way.
+The roads feel as comfortable to drive as the best pyjama would in bed.
 Here are a couple of our favourites:

 The Snake Pass